Jonah Heim Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks first in the league.
+- The Blue Jays pitching staff is No. 1 in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have a 3.91 team ERA that ranks ninth across all league pitching staffs.
+- The Blue Jays' 3.92 team ERA ranks ninth among all MLB pitching staffs.

-- The Blue Jays give up the third-most home runs in baseball (97 total, 1.4 per game).
+- Blue Jays pitchers combine to give up the second-most home runs in baseball (100 total, 1.4 per game).

-- The righty last pitched on Saturday against the Texas Rangers, when he tossed six innings, allowing one earned run while giving up four hits.
+- The right-hander last pitched on Tuesday against the Baltimore Orioles, when he threw three innings, allowing eight earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.